-VMR, which owns V2 e-cigarettes and vapor products, has discontinued its operations.
+VMR, which owns V2 vape pens, dry herb vaporizers, vape liquids and batteries has discontinued its operations.
 The company has cited product tariffs among other challenges which, according to a message on their website, will ‘dramatically’ have an impact on its cost structure as well as profits.

 VMR’s V2 brands have been very successful in the US to the extent of being regarded as the number one leader in online e-cigarette sales; a rank it has consistently held since 2011.
 It is for this reason that someone could wonder how such a successful company could go under just like that.

 A Twitter user says that VMR has been acquired by Juul Labs.